Stomach and Oesophageal Cancers

 How are stomach and oesophageal cancers diagnosed?

-An endoscopy (also called a gastroscopy, oesophagoscopy or upper endoscopy) allows your doctor to look inside your digestive tract to examine the lining.
-This procedure is usually performed as day surgery.
+An endoscopy (also called a gastroscopy, oesophagoscopy or upper endoscopy) is a procedure that allows your doctor to look at the lining of your gastrointestinal tract.
+It is usually done as day surgery.

-Most people are told not to eat or drink (fast) for 6 hours before an endoscopy.
-In some cases, you can continue drinking clear fluids until two hours before the procedure.
-Your doctor will advise you about this.
-Before the procedure, your throat may be sprayed with a local anaesthetic, which can taste very bitter, and you will usually be given a sedative into a vein to ensure you are comfortable during the procedure.
+Having an endoscopy – You will be told not to eat or drink (fast) for six hours before an endoscopy.
+In some cases, you can drink clear fluids until two hours before the procedure.
+Your doctor will let you know about this.
+Before an endoscopy, some specialists may spray the throat with a local anaesthetic to numb it, but more commonly you will be given a sedative into a vein to make the procedure more comfortable.
 A long, flexible tube with a light and small camera on the end (endoscope) will then be passed into your mouth, down your throat and oesophagus, and into your stomach and small bowel.

-If the doctor sees any suspicious-looking areas, they may remove a small amount of tissue from the stomach or oesophageal lining.
+Taking a biopsy – If the doctor sees any areas that look like cancer, they may remove a small amount of tissue from the stomach or oesophageal lining.
 This is known as a biopsy.
-A pathologist will examine the tissue under a microscope to check for signs of disease.
-Biopsy results are usually available within 5–7 days.
-This waiting period can be an anxious time.
-It may help to talk to a supportive friend, relative or health professional about how you are feeling.
-You can also speak to a cancer nurse by calling Cancer Council 13 11 20.
+A specialist doctor called a pathologist will examine the tissue under a microscope to check for signs of cancer.
+Biopsy results are usually available in 5–7 days.

 Endoscopic ultrasound (EUS)

-You may have this test at the same time as a standard endoscopy.
-The doctor will insert an endoscope with an ultrasound probe on the tip or with a built-in ultrasound device.
-The probe releases soundwaves, which echo when they bounce off anything solid, such as an organ or tumour.
-This procedure helps determine whether the cancer has spread into the oesophageal wall, nearby tissues or lymph nodes.
-During the EUS, your doctor may use the ultrasound to guide the needle into the area of interest and take further tissue samples.
+You may have an EUS at the same time as a standard endoscopy.
+The doctor will use an endoscope with an ultrasound probe on the tip or with a built-in ultrasound device.
+The probe releases soundwaves that echo when they bounce off anything solid, such as an organ or tumour.
+This test helps work out whether the cancer has spread into the oesophageal or gastric wall, nearby tissues or lymph nodes.
+During the EUS, your doctor may use the ultrasound to guide a needle into the area they want to look at and take tissue samples.

-You might have blood tests to assess your general health, look for signs of anaemia, and see how well your liver and kidneys are working.
+You may have blood tests to assess your general health, check for a low red blood cell count (anaemia), and see how well your liver and kidneys are working.
 Blood tests can also help show if you are getting enough vitamins or minerals.

 A computerised tomography (CT) scan uses x-ray beams to create detailed, cross-sectional pictures of the inside of your body.
-It helps determine how far the cancer has spread from the primary tumour site.
+It helps show the size of the cancer and if it has spread.
 You may have a CT scan of your:

 - chest, abdomen and pelvis for stomach cancer